Welcome to Giro & Associates, LLC

 Other things to consider include the location where your children will live, which schools they will attend, and whether you want to appoint both individuals in a married couple as guardians.
 Your children will already be going through a tough time, so it's vital to think about how to make this transition easier.
 Although your children's guardian doesn't need to be wealthy, it's also important to keep financial stability in mind and plan how your kids' expenses will be covered.

 Discuss these issues with potential guardians before naming them in your estate plan.
 The last thing you want is for a trusted loved one to be unaware of their potential guardianship and be blindsided in the event of your passing.
-If you're unsure who to choose, our experienced estate planning lawyers in Hackensack can provide an objective perspective to help you make the right decision for your family.
+If you're unsure who to choose, our experienced estate planning lawyers in River Edge can provide an objective perspective to help you make the right decision for your family.

 The person or institution who manages your children's inheritance plays an invaluable role in their lives.
 Fiduciaries are held to high legal standards and must always keep your children's best interests in mind.
 Choosing a fiduciary can be tricky.
 For example, if you're divorced or were never married, would you want your child's parent to manage their inheritance?
 It's important to ask yourself the same question about any guardians you name as well.
 Although it does work in some circumstances, sometimes it's best to separate these responsibilities.